 Visiting other people’s presentations is very important.
 They will get to know you if you visit their poster/talk and ask constructive questions.
 The most flattering moment for researchers is when someone else is interested in their work.
 So, show your interest as a compliment.
 Don’t worry about asking dumb questions because it’s their job to explain their work nicely.
 The authors will appreciate your question anyway, regardless of its sharpness.

 Meanwhile, it’s your chance to stand out in the crowd.
-If you were a no-name stand-up comedian, visiting presentations and asking questions would correspond to a 5-minute open-mic session: that’s where every little thing begins.
+If you were a no-name stand-up comedian, visiting presentations and asking questions would correspond to a 5-minute open-mic session in the local bar: that’s where every little thing begins.
 So, visit the presentations of the people you are following.
 This is also a good chance to give them a nice impression of you.

 To this end, looking up the program ahead of time is a good idea.
 Suppose you are at a rock festival.
-Don’t you want to know when/where your favorite band will appear?
+Don’t you want to know when/where your favorite bands will appear?
 Take a look at the next day’s program, at least the night before (I know you must be drunk, but still), so you know which presentation you will be attending the next day.
 Especially, if you are at a big conference where hundreds or even more than a thousand papers are presented, you will waste time figuring out where to go next unless you have a plan.
-Conferences have a free app you can use to create a schedule these days, which will help you.
+Conferences often offer a free app that allows you to create a schedule, which can be helpful.
 If you are busy jumping around different sessions to follow all the important papers for you, that’s the best way to spend your time there.

 Be Aggressive